 While the I-15 Express Lanes are now fully operational, not all of our work is done.
-Construction of transit projects is ongoing and planned to complement the Express Lanes.
+Construction of transit projects planned to complement the Express Lanes is ongoing.

 Mid-City Centerline BRT Stations: Bus-only lanes between I-8 and I-805, along with new freeway level transit stations at El Cajon Boulevard and University Avenue will be built, including elevators, pedestrian walkways, shelters, next vehicle arrival signs, ticket vending machines, and other architectural amenities.
 This project is in final design and is proposed to begin construction in 2014.
 View fact sheet or environmental document.

-Funding for the I-15 BRT Transit Projects comes from TransNet, a half-cent sales tax approved by voters.
+Funding for the I-15 BRT Transit Projects comes from TransNet, a half-cent sales tax for transportation projects approved by voters.

-MTS operates the current Rapid Express bus services and will operate the future Rapid bus services once service begins.
+MTS operates the Rapid and Rapid Express services.
 Caltrans operates and maintains the I-15 Express Lane corridor.

 For more information, call (619) 688-6670 for construction updates or call 511 and say "public transportation" for transit schedules.